psu13/mutable-hakyll/posts/big-band-classical.md

 author: psu
 ---

 Today I'm going to survey records that I've been listening to and enjoying.
-Links will be to the Presto streaming site when possible.
-From there you can find downloads and CDs when available.
-When Presto doesn't work I'll use Discogs as the reference to where to find CDs you can rip.

 The concentration this time will be on the _symphonies_ from the "Classical" period of Classical music: [Mozart and Haydn](the-surprising-classical-groove.html).
 I've also been back in my [Mahler hole](./two-thirds.html) a bit, but we'll get to that later.

+Links are mostly to the Presto Music web site, which is the best current classical music merchant on the Interweb IMHO.
+Discogs and Apple Music are also mixed in as needed.

 The first thing to say about Mozart and Haydn is that (almost) everyone plays it wrong these days.
 Yes I'm just a guy on the Internet with no real musical training and no real